chrish47-afk/coinbase_streaming_project/README.md

 - Reads from Kafka via `readStream`
 - Parses JSON and converts `time` to `TimestampType`
 - Applies watermark and windowed aggregations (as needed)
-- Writes stream to a Delta Lake table (e.g., `coinbase_ticker_table`)
+- Writes stream to a Delta Lake table (e.g., `coinbase_ticker_table`) for Vetting Purposes
+- Write stream to a Delta Lake Table (e.g., `coinbase_agg_table`) to use for PowerBI Dashboard

 ### 4. **Delta Table**
 - Persistent store of real-time stream
 - Format: Delta Lake (can be queried by SQL engines and Power BI)

 ### 5. **Power BI**
-- Connects to Databricks SQL Endpoint or Synapse to read Delta tables
+- Connects to Azure Databricks SQL Endpoint (via a SQL warehouse) or Synapse to read Delta tables
-- Displays real-time or near-real-time dashboards
+- Displays real-time or near-real-time dashboards.
+Refreshing as needed.

 ---
 ### Watermarking & Windowing in Databricks